Flexible-length Text Infilling for Discrete Diffusion Models: Conclusion

 \section{Conclusion}

-In this work we introduce DDOT, the first discrete diffusion model capable of flexible-length text infilling by jointly denoising token values and positions.
-By incorporating optimal transport coupling, DDOT preserves token order while enabling dynamic position adjustment, addressing limitations in existing text diffusion models.
-Our experiments show that DDOT outperforms diffusion baselines and matches SOTA non-autoregressive models.
+In this work, we introduce DDOT, the first discrete diffusion model capable of flexible-length text infilling by jointly denoising token values and positions.
+By incorporating optimal-transport coupling, DDOT preserves token order while enabling dynamic position adjustment, addressing limitations in existing text diffusion models.
+Our experiments show that DDOT outperforms diffusion baselines and matches state-of-the-art non-autoregressive models.